pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 operation of a semantic database as part of OpenBiodiv.
 The data model consists of:

-1. A formal OWL ontology introducing the entities that our knowledge base holds and giving axioms that restrict the ways in which they can be combined.
+1. A formal OWL ontology, called from here on *OpenBiodiv Core Ontology*, introducing the entities that our knowledge base holds and giving axioms that restrict the ways in which they can be combined.

 2. Natural language descriptions of the meaning of these concepts in our